 Memory degradation could be reduced by adding a larger storage micro SD.
 Expandable external storage comes in handy for smartphones with small storage capacity.
 It increases the space for viewing the 720p movies and music videos that previously refused to fit in the internal storage.

-Underestimating the OS upgrades:
+Underestimating the OS upgrades

 Most of the people make the mistake of upgrading their phone to an OS far improvised than their original smartphones’.
 For example, if an Android or iPhone was originally a 4.4 and an iOS 7, respectively, then upgrading your smartphone to a version far ahead of the original could mean that your phone does not have the essential capacity to function according to the new OS upgrade.

-It’s recommended to install minor upgrades that are sure to work efficiently on your smart phone.
-Not every smart phone could be ahead of its time so it’s necessary to pay attention to the version of the upgrade you’re deciding to install.
+It’s recommended to install minor upgrades that are sure to work efficiently on your smartphone.
+Not every smartphone could be ahead of its time so it’s necessary to pay attention to the version of the upgrade you’re deciding to install.

-The nonstop app updates:
+The nonstop app updates

 Installing a lightweight app contemplating on its attributes and less space could become bloated in just a matter of time.
-The latest app versions may work smoothly on a 2017-era phone; however, the update may become too much for a 2014-era smart phone.
+The latest app versions may work smoothly on a 2017-era phone; however, the update may become too much for a 2014-era smartphone.
 The arguably unnecessary features that come with an app update takes up space.
-Moreover, the non-functionality of such apps without getting an update creates serious problems for the smart phone users.
+Moreover, the non-functionality of such apps without getting an update creates serious problems for the smartphone users.
 This is mainly caused by the lack of mindfulness of the developers regarding resource management for their specific apps.

-Smartphone ages too:
+Smartphone ages too

-It is better not to take the aging factor of smartphones for granted.
+It is better not to take the ageing factor of smartphones for granted.
 Sometimes the most obvious reason behind a phone’s poor performance could be its age.
 Smartphones used for more than five years have a good chance of corrupting its inner materials like storage and more.
 Even though storage is not mechanical, it could get degraded over time.